kznhq/murakkab-implementation/README.md

 python3 example.py
 ```
 Note: The pip install is only to make sure you have the proper packages.

-## Other TODOs maybe:
-- make REST endpoints or equivalent so that you can register workflows and execute workflows with different calls
-- scaling?
-- dynamic profiling that updates the profiles used by optimizer
-    - also just measuring performance/profiling in general

 ## Output from example.py
 ```